phantomzone-org/fhe-ram/README.md

-# FHE-RAM: Encrypted Random Access Memory Demonstration
+# FHE-RAM: Encrypted Random Access Memory

 This repository demonstrates how [Poulpy](https://github.com/phantomzone-org/poulpy), a modular and high-performance lattice-based FHE library, can be used to implement fully homomorphic encrypted read/write RAM.